FFAR Grant Establishes Pacific Bluefin Tuna Egg Hatchery

 Project Has Potential to Blow Tuna Market Out of the Water

 WASHINGTON, D.C.
 (March 11, 2019) – Currently, Pacific Bluefin Tuna (PBFT) farming production relies on catching wild juvenile tuna and raising them to maturity before distributing the fish to markets.
 This practice is unsustainable, as it increases fishing pressure on the wild population.
-The Foundation for Food and Agriculture Research (FFAR) is awarding a $945,000 grant to Ichthus Unlimited, LLC to cultivate PBFT eggs as part of a sustainable model for farm production.
+The Foundation for Food & Agriculture Research (FFAR) is awarding a $945,000 grant to Ichthus Unlimited, LLC to cultivate PBFT eggs as part of a sustainable model for farm production.

 “Today 98 percent of tuna ranching relies on wild-captured fish for the stocking of net pens.
 This adds to the already massive fishing pressure on wild bluefin tuna populations,” said Alejandro Buentello, president of Ichthus Unlimited, LLC.
 “Hatchery-reared tuna will not only make it possible to stock cages without fishing, but it can also be used as a stock enhancement strategy to empower wild tuna populations to rebound more rapidly.
 It is a proactive rather than reactive strategy.”

 Ichthus Unlimited, LLC will establish a hatchery in the San Diego Bay area to cultivate PBFT eggs and grow them to juvenile fish which can then be distributed to tuna farms to mature.
 Acquiring tuna from the hatchery, rather than from the wild population, should reduce rates of overfishing and help stabilize the wild population.
 At only three percent of its original population, PBFT are on the verge of being placed on the endangered species list.